 Workers’ compensation insurance covers medical costs and lost wages for work-related injuries and illnesses.
 This policy is required in almost every state for businesses that have employees.

 Some businesses require anyone performing work for their company to carry their own insurance policies, including workers' compensation insurance.

 This limits the company's liability, and the chances that the business will be financially responsible if a contractor or freelancer is injured on the job.
 A certificate of insurance shows proof of coverage.

 Even if you already have health insurance, most policies exclude coverage for work-related illnesses and injuries.
-Purchasing independent contractor workers' comp insurance ensures that if you're injured while working, your medical bills will be covered.
-Workers' comp can also help replace lost wages while you're unable to work.
+Purchasing independent contractor workers' comp insurance ensures that if you're injured while working, your medical care will be covered.

-If you hire subcontractors, you may be required to purchase workers' comp coverage depending on how the laws in your state classify when workers are considered employees.
+If you hire subcontractors, even if they work part-time, you may be required to purchase workers' comp insurance coverage depending on how the laws in your state classify when workers are considered employees.
 Even if subcontractors have their own workers' comp policy, your state might still require you to provide workers' comp coverage for them.

-The laws determining if a worker is classified as a subcontractor or an employee can be confusing, open to interpretation, and can vary from state to state.
-Traditionally, workers who receive a W-2 tax form are considered employees and those who receive a 1099 are contractors.
-However, you might be required to provide workers' compensation for 1099 contractors as well – depending on the laws in your state.
+The laws determining if a worker is classified as a contractor or an employee can be confusing, open to interpretation, and can vary from state to state.
+Traditionally, workers who receive a W-2 tax form are considered employees, and those who receive a 1099 form are independent contractors.
+However, you might be required to provide workers' compensation for 1099 contractors depending on the laws in your state.

 Every state has its own set of laws governing workers' compensation, including what the penalties are for failing to carry coverage.
 For example:

-Compare quotes from multiple top-rated U.S. carriers with Insureon’s free 15-minute application.
-Find quotes on workers' compensation insurance for self-employed workers and independent contractors, as well as other policies to protect your business.
+Compare quotes from multiple top-rated U.S. insurance companies with Insureon’s free online application.
+Find quotes for workers' compensation insurance for the self-employed and independent contractors, as well as other policies to protect your business.